The Royal Marine Commandos are 356-years-old.

 - Royal Marines have earned 10 Victoria Crosses, all of them during the First World War.

-- Royal Marines crewed 75% of D-Day’s landing craft.
+- Royal Marines crewed 75 percent of D-Day’s landing craft.

 - They first wore the Green Beret in 1942, and only those who pass the 32-week Commando Course are entitled to wear it.